 I have already written about gnocchi made with ricotta cheese.
 My sister, Christine, gave me that recipe.
 This is the potato gnocchi the way my nona (grandmother) made them.
 I got a lot of recipes from her, and I'm sorry I didn't sit and watch her make gnocchi.
 So I got a recipe from an old Italian cookbook from the Italian restaurant in Little Italy, New York, called Ferrara's.

 I'm pretty sure the recipe is the same as my nona's recipe.
 So I made them and thought people should know there are two ways to make gnocchi.

 My 11-year-old granddaughter, who is a fussy eater, loved these gnocchi.
 She even had two helpings.
-My husband is from an Italian family but more specifically Sicily, and my mother-in-law wasn't familiar with the same foods that my family was familiar with, so he didn't grow up eating gnocchi, cappaletti, ravioli and other dishes I thought were typical Italian dishes.
-But he even enjoyed eating these potato gnocchi.
+My husband is from an Italian family, but more specifically Sicily, and my mother-in-law wasn't familiar with the same foods that my family was familiar with, so he didn't grow up eating gnocchi, cappaletti, ravioli, and other dishes I thought were typical Italian dishes.
+But even he enjoyed eating these potato gnocchi.

 So try these out and see which one you like best; the ricotta cheese or the potato gnocchi.
 I love both of them.